On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Introduction

 \section{Introduction}

-An orientation preserving surface homeomorphism $f:S \to S$ is \textit{pseudo-Anosov} if there exists a transverse pair of singular measured foliations $\ell^s$ and $\ell^u$ such that $f$ contracts the leaves of $\ell^s$ and expands the leaves of $\ell^u$ by a factor of $\lambda(f) > 1$.
+An orientation-preserving surface homeomorphism $f:S \to S$ is \textit{pseudo-Anosov} if there exists a transverse pair of singular measured foliations $\ell^s$ and $\ell^u$ such that $f$ contracts the leaves of $\ell^s$ and expands the leaves of $\ell^u$ by a factor of $\lambda(f) > 1$.
 The number $\lambda(f)$ is called the \textit{dilatation} of $f$.

 In this case, $\ell^s$ and $\ell^u$ determine a conformal structure on $S$.
 Contracting and expanding the leaves of the two foliations deforms the conformal structure and determines a geodesic path on the \textit{Teichm\"uller space} of $S$ (with the \textit{Teichm\"uller metric}).
-In particular, $f$ determines a closed geodesic of length $\log \lambda(f)$ on the \textit{moduli space} $\mathcal{M}(S)$.
+In particular, $f$ determines a closed (possibly non-primitive) geodesic of length $\log \lambda(f)$ on the \textit{moduli space} $\mathcal{M}(S)$.
 Conversely, every closed geodesic on $\mathcal{M}(S)$ comes from a pseudo-Anosov map on $S$.
 See \cite{Abi80} for details.
+This gives a natural motivation for